 - Cognitive restructuring facilitates helpful and rational thinking patterns.
 You will learn how to improve the way you think about your feared animal so that you can retrain your brain.

-- In vivo exposure is used to gradually expose a person to anxiety-provoking stimuli, such as vomit, within a safe environment.
+- In vivo exposure is used to gradually expose a person to anxiety-provoking stimuli, such as spider, within a safe environment.
 A CBT specialist will work with you to develop practical coping skills anticipating the exposures.
 Together, you will develop a hierarchy of exposures from least to most challenging.
 For instance, you might start looking at words on a card, then cartoon illustrations, and then move up to watching videos of people interacting with creatures.
 You are guided and supported along each step so that you are successful along the way.

 - Interoceptive exposure refers to CBT technique of deliberately inducing physical sensations that are safe but feared.
 For example, you may be guided to twirl around in circles to feel nauseous to learn that this sensation is normal and safe.
 Mindfulness and cognitive reframing are tools that can facilitate this learning.
 With mindfulness, you learn to accept your present state without judgment.
 Cognitive reframing helps you identify unwanted thinking and change your thoughts into more helpful ones.
 For example, instead of thinking, “I can’t handle this sensation”, a more helpful thought is, “Although it is not comfortable, I can handle this and I will be fine.”

 - Mindfulness training provides a profound way to alleviate the negative impact of thoughts, emotions, and sensations.
 Being more present, non-judgmental, and accepting of your experience can lessen internal strife.